 - Lizzie Haigh – Cluster Emotional Wellbeing Worker

-This team provides 1:1 early intervention emotional wellbeing and counselling support for children and young people.
+This team provides 1:1 early intervention emotional wellbeing support for children and young people.
 In particular they support children and young people experiencing issues with low mood, anxiety, self-harm and suicidal ideation.
 Advice, guidance and consultation is also offered to schools and partners.
 In reality this team also support children who are at risk of, or have attempted suicide, or that have or are at risk of significant mental health breakdown.
 They support schools and families to manage this risk in universal settings alongside specialist services.

 - Rachel Lee – Cluster Attendance Manager